And with that, summer is no more.

 From a sewing perspective, this necessitates waistbands, zippers, linings, and notions I’ve heard about but never used, to make for the most accurate and high quality stitching.
 I have some experience with these things from my pre-blogging days, when most of my makes were in woven fabrics, but it’s been awhile.
 In some ways I’m rusty; in some, I’m a much better sewer.

-I’ll share here and on Youtube all the resources I come across that increase my knowledge or my skills, as well pattern and garment inspiration on Pinterest, and outfit ideas on Polyvore.
-Of course, Instagram is my best friend (and should be yours!), so you’ll definitely see lots of content there, and I’ll keep working on my Twitter skills.
-Periscope is an exciting new app, definitely check it out if you haven’t already (add me: makingtheflame)!
-And Making the Flame has a page on Facebook that I’ll be fleshing out, if you prefer to indulge your sewing interest on there.
-(Did you know there are tons of sewing groups on Facebook??? *love*) It’s the new, social media, way to make major life changes — stick around!
+I’ll share here and on Periscope all the resources I come across that increase my knowledge or my skills, as well pattern and garment inspiration.
+Of course, Instagram is my best friend (and should be yours!), so you’ll definitely see lots of content there.
+It’s the new, social media, way to make major life changes — stick around!